satra/NiPyPe-Paper/nipype_paper.rst

 Uniform accessing to tools, their usage, and execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To access an interface user has to first import it from an appropriate
+To access an interface for the supported software user has to first
-Python package (each neuroimaging software distribution such as FSL,
+import it from an appropriate Python package (each neuroimaging software
-SPM, Camino etc. has a corresponding Python package in the
+distribution such as FSL, SPM, Camino etc. has a corresponding Python
-NiPyPe.interfaces namesapce):
+package in the NiPyPe.interfaces namesapce):

 >>> from NiPyPe.interfaces.camino import DTIFit